Govind-Patwal/Govind-Patwal/README.md

 ## REPOS

-### Currently building Improve Habits — a parent-guided platform for child development and behavior-driven insights.
+### Currently building Improve Habits — a platform that turns daily child behavior into actionable insights for parents.

 ### European Hotel Analysis: https://github.com/Govind-Patwal/European_Hotel_Analysis
 Project objective(s) - help users find the best hotel; help hotel owners know how customer sentiments are changing over time; and determine the ML model that predicts the sentiments the best.
-- Role: 1 of 3 contributors - I was responsible for ETL, ERD, Schema and DB creation, ML and DL NLP models and creating a model to predict sentiment based on input.
+- I was responsible for ETL, ERD, Schema and DB creation, ML and DL NLP models and creating a model to predict sentiment based on input.
 - Language & Tools: Python, PostgreSQL, AWS, PySpark, Google Colab, Tableau